 My name is Justine (my friends call me ‘Just’).
-I am a 33 year old female originally from London, UK and writing a hopefully useful blog based on my experiences both abroad and as a new mum.
+I am from London, UK and writing a hopefully useful blog based on my experiences abroad – both pre and post kids.

-I’m completely aware that there are loads of travel and parenting blogs out there – and to be honest from those far better traveled and more well versed in motherhood (my baby girl is only 6 months old now) than me – who can provide you with albums and albums of inspiration for places to explore, or a Master degrees on the best way to develop your child’s motor skills.
+I’m completely aware that there are loads of travel and parenting blogs out there from bloggers who have spent decades travelling around the world and can provide you with albums and albums of inspiration for places to explore.
 Well I can’t compete with that.

-But whether I was off on holiday, travelling longer term, or wondering what those black ‘worms’ were in my newly weaned baby’s poop (note it was digested banana by the way) what I found missing from these blogs – and what I really wanted – was those “I wish I’d know that before I went there” practical tips which were going to save me money, sleepless nights, a headache/bellyache or even heartache, or open my eyes up to some lesser known places and parenting hacks.
+But whether I was off on a short holiday, travelling abroad longer-term, or even moving abroad, or wondering what those black ‘worms’ were in my newly weaned baby’s poop (note it was digested banana by the way) what I found missing from these blogs – and what I really wanted – was those “I wish I’d know that before I went there” practical tips which were going to save me money, sleepless nights, a headache/bellyache or even heartache, or open my eyes up to some lesser known places and parenting hacks to make my travels with mini-mes in tow that much more enjoyable.
 Simply put: that is what this blog is about.

 You don’t even like your job so why are you scared of leaving?